PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

 ### Parameters

-> dst: output register pointer, the size is NX * NY. </br>
+> dst: Output register pointer, the size is NX * NY. </br>
-> src: pointer to raw input data. </br>
+> src: Pointer to raw input data. </br>
 > block_offset: The data offset of the current Block, usually blockIdx.x * blockDim.x * NX. </br>
 > config: Input and output coordinate mapping function, which can be defined as IndexCal(). </br>
-> size_nx: The Block needs to read the size_nx column data.
+> size_nx: The Block needs to read the size_nx columns data.
 The parameter is only used when IsBoundary = true. </br>
-> size_ny: Block needs to read size_ny row data, the parameter is only used when IsBoundary = true. </br>
+> size_ny: Block needs to read size_ny rows data, the parameter is only used when IsBoundary = true. </br>
-> stride_nx: Each column of data read needs to be offset by the stride_nx column. </br>
+> stride_nx: Each column of data read needs to be offset by the stride_nx columns. </br>
-> stride_ny: Each read NX column needs to be offset by stride_nx row. </br>
+> stride_ny: Each read NX columns needs to be offset by stride_nx rows. </br>
-> reduce_last_dim: Whether the lowest dimension of the original input data is reduced.
+> reduce_last_dim: Does the  operation involve the last dimension.
 When reduce_last_dim = true, it is indexed according to threadIdx.x, otherwise threadIdx.y is used. </br>

 ## [WriteData](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/operators/kernel_primitives/datamover_primitives.h#L421)